kentslaney/bakkesmod-arch/README.md

 version should also get rid of the injection verification on Windows, provided that the BakkesMod DLL is replaced rather than duplicated, which is the default.

-## TODO
-- stop resetting the user's config on install